bgamari/ghc-wiki-import/records/overloaded-record-fields/plan.md

 ```

-Inferring the type of `foo = \ e -> e.x` results in `alpha -> beta` subject to the constraint `alpha { x :: beta }`.
+Inferring the type of `foo = \ e -> x e` results in `alpha -> beta` subject to the constraint `alpha { x :: beta }`.
 However, the monomorphism restriction prevents this constraint from being generalised.
 There is only one `x` field in scope, so defaulting specialises the type to `T -> Int`.
 If the `y` field was used, it would instead give rise to an ambiguity error.

 ### Higher-rank fields